 and copies or mirrors.

-There are currently two main sets of functions here, distance estimation from parallaxes, and astrometry propagation to different epochs.
+There are currently three main sets of functions here:

 Gaia measures parallaxes, but some scientific use cases require the radial distance instead.
 While distance in parsec is in principle the reciprocal of parallax in arcsec, in the presence of non-negligable errors on measured parallax, this inversion does not give a good estimate of distance.
 A thorough discussion of this topic and approaches to estimating distances for Gaia-like data can be found in the papers